Hoyas history; Colorado uses 3s to dismiss Georgetown 96-73 - WTMJ

 AP National Writer

-Walker missed only one of his 10 shots on his way to a career-best 24 points, and D’Shawn Schwartz (18 points) made four of his five 3s in the first half to put Colorado into cruise control.
-The Buffs made the round of 32 for only the third time since the brackets expanded to 64 teams in 1985.

-Georgetown won four games in four days earlier this month to take the Big East Tournament title and make a surprise trip to the NCAA Tournament.
-But the Hoyas finished 13-13 on the season, three weeks of which was interrupted by the COVID-19 pandemic, and they didn’t look like a .500 team at any point Saturday.

-The 7-foot Ewing did what he could — stalking the sideline in khakis and light-blue tennis shoes, pulling down the mask and shouting instructions while the game, and the season, slipped away.
+The big 7-footer did what he could — stalking the sideline in khakis and light-blue tennis shoes, pulling down the mask and shouting instructions while the game, and the season, slipped away.

 But one of college basketball’s most dominating presences in the ‘80s could not make any shots — Georgetown went 30% from the floor in the first half and big man Qudus Wahab (7 for 12 for 20 points) was the only player with any sort of touch.
 And Ewing’s team could not defend the perimeter, which is where Colorado went crazy.